Miltonly/Streets/Featherstone Road

 Schools and catchment

-Public elementary catchment falls to Chris Hadfield Public School, which sits directly on Featherstone Road itself — a walkable option for families on the street.
-Robert Baldwin Public School is a four-minute drive, and Anne J. MacArthur and Tiger Jeet Singh are each five minutes away.
-Catholic elementary students draw to Guardian Angels Catholic Elementary School, four minutes by car, or Our Lady of Fatima, five minutes.
-Secondary students in the Catholic board attend St. Francis Xavier Catholic Secondary School, a six-minute drive.
-The public secondary catchment is not specified in local data, but Craig Kielburger Secondary School is the typical destination for this part of Dempsey.
+Public elementary catchment falls to Chris Hadfield Public School, which sits directly on Featherstone Road itself, making it walkable from much of the street.
+Robert Baldwin Public School and Anne J. MacArthur Public School are each a short drive, offering alternative catchment options depending on exact address.
+Catholic elementary students draw to Guardian Angels Catholic Elementary School, a four-minute drive, or Our Lady of Fatima Catholic Elementary School at five minutes.
+Secondary students attend St. Francis Xavier Catholic Secondary School, roughly six minutes by car.

 Who this street suits